Carlton–Essendon rivalry: The first AFLW match: Round 2, 2022

 The two sides faced each other in the AFL Women's competition for the first time in round two of AFL Women's season seven at North Port Oval on Sunday 4 September.
-Despite a goal and 21 disposals to Madison Prespakis, an Essendon comeback from 21 points down in the final quarter fell just short as Carlton hung on for a one-point win.
+Despite a goal and 21 disposals to Maddy Prespakis, an Essendon comeback from 21 points down in the final quarter fell just short as Carlton hung on for a one-point win.

 Carlton 5.2 (32) defeated Essendon 4.7 (31).

 Players

 Justin Murphy

 Journeyman Justin Murphy spent time at four AFL clubs, but he spent the longest time at Carlton.
 It was Murphy who was holding the ball (before famously throwing it up in the air in celebration) as the final siren sounded in Carlton's 1999 Preliminary Final victory over Essendon.
 Murphy ultimately would spend the final two years of his AFL career at Essendon.

 Scott Camporeale

 After 233 games in the navy blue, one of Carlton's favourite sons, Scott Camporeale, walked out on the club.
 After the 2005 season, Carlton tried to make it difficult for Scott to leave by not releasing him to train with Essendon (his desired club).
 He nominated for the pre-season draft, where, Essendon picked up Camporeale as expected with pick 4 in the 2005 pre-season draft.
 Camporeale debuted with Essendon in Round 1, 2006.
 After 19 games over two seasons at Essendon, Camporeale retired and joined Essendon's coaching staff, where worked as an assistant coach until 2010.